Love Yourself and Lose Weight

 Nourish yourself with massage

 As you begin to change your mindset and love yourself, you will want to take better care of your body.
-You will realize that a few minutes of movement today is better than the no movement of yesterday.
+You will realize that a few minutes of movement today is better than the no movement.
 Your body will thank you as you begin to take care of it, and as you improve your relationship with your body, you will have a more positive outlook in general.